Fetcher/g11n/README.md

 get '/' do
   t.welcome                             # => "¡Bienvenido, amigo!"
-                                        # as described in the es.yaml
+                                        # as described in es.yaml
 end
 ```